Mark Phillips: Equestrian career

 Phillips was a reserve member of the British equestrian team for the 1968 Olympics.
 He was part of the British three-day event teams that won a world title in 1970, a European title in 1971, and Olympic gold medals in 1972; individually, he finished in 35th place in 1972.
 At the 1988 Olympics, his horse sustained a pulled muscle and could not complete the individual three-day event, but Phillips won a silver medal with the British team.
 Phillips was a four-time champion at the Badminton Horse Trials, in 1971 and 1972 on Great Ovation, in 1974 on Colombus, and in 1981 on Lincoln.
 It was through his equestrian activities that he met Princess Anne, the only daughter of Queen Elizabeth II and Prince Philip, Duke of Edinburgh, whom he married.
-Their own daughter Zara later won a silver medal in the three-day event with the British team at the 2012 Olympics.
+Their own daughter Zara Phillips later won a silver medal in the three-day event with the British team at the 2012 Olympics in London.

 In 1998 Phillips designed the cross-country venue for the Red Hills Horse Trials, a qualifying event for the Olympics located in Tallahassee, Florida, United States.
 He is now a regular columnist for Horse & Hound magazine.
 He also remains a leading figure in British equestrian circles and serves as Chef d'Equipe of the United States Eventing Team.

+In 2025 Phillips designed the cross-country course for 2025 European Eventing Championships.